‘Embrace your grief, for there your soul will grow.’

 – Carl Jung

-In this session, we will look at the profound wisdom nature provides us with when facing our own losses, how we can be courageous in letting go and surrendering to our pain and, ultimately, how transformational that process can be.
+In this session, we looked at the profound wisdom nature provides us with when facing our own losses, how we can be courageous in letting go and surrendering to our pain and, ultimately, how transformational that process can be.

 Our ancestors honoured grieving more deeply than many societies do today.
 Their relationship with death, loss and impermanence was closer to the surface.
 They were also deeply attuned to, and revered, nature and the turning of the seasons – perhaps the most omnipresent example of the cycle of death and renewal.